ceylonai/libpdf/README.md

 ## Using a JavaScript file

-1. Create a file named `index.js` with the following content:
+1. Create a file named `index.ts` with the following content:

    ```javascript
    const pdfFile = require('fs').readFileSync("doc.pdf");